nestordemeure/shelly/README.md

 ## TODO

-* add documentation / presets folder? are they loaded via a tool? or included when calling shelly?
-* switch to llm as a backend?
+* Switch to [llm](https://llm.datasette.io/en/latest/python-api.html) as a backend to open the door to other APIs / local models?